mradityagoyal/indoalley/docs/index.md

 # Welcome to IndoAlley.

-## Handmade Home Decor made by friendly hands in the Alleys across India.
+## Handmade Home Decor from the alleys of India.

 Welcome to IndoAlley, your one-stop shop for unique and beautiful handmade home decor crafted by skilled artisans!